The Metric Nature of Matter

 But before we do that we would like to emphasise that the central object in this construction is the configuration space itself and its geometry.
 The underlying spatial manifold, its metric and the spatial regularisation are all secondary objects and must be understood in terms of the geometry of the configuration space.
 The underlying manifold becomes important only when the construction is interpreted in terms of (perturbative) quantum field theory.

-One of the central technical novelties in this construction is the covariant ultra-violet regularisation.
+One of the technical novelties in this construction is the covariant ultra-violet regularisation.
 The construction of the Bott-Dirac operators (\ref{F1}) and (\ref{BDx22}) depends on the Sobolev norms (\ref{inner}) and (\ref{innerspinor}) (or more generally (\ref{innerX}) and (\ref{innerspinorX})), which serve as a gauge-covariant ultra-violet regularisation by dampening degrees of freedom below the scale $\tau_1$.
 This ultra-violet regulator is critical also for the construction of the Hilbert space, see \cite{Aastrup:2019yui}.
 In an ordinary perturbative quantum field theoretical setup an ultra-violet regularisation of this kind would be interpreted as a non-physical computational artefact, which must ultimately be removed.
 But the present situation is decidedly different: first of all, the regularisation is part of the metric data on the configuration space $\ca$ and hence it would make little sense -- at least from a mathematical perspective -- to take a singular limit hereof.
 Secondly, the regularisation depends on $A$ and is therefore itself an operator subjected to time-evolution.
 This implies that there is no problem of choice since there will be an evolution of regularisations.
-To the best of our knowledge this is a completely novel concept that needs to be carefully examined.